SunnyD01/seg4105_playground/tut07/readme.md

 - Estimates don't show uncertainty.
 Prior experience can make tasks faster, novel tasks may be slower
 - Managers should be able to see the status of the project without discussing it within a group or with each developer individually.
 They can simply view the hill chart and see the lists for each of their developers

+# Rough Plan
-Determine key areas for improvement.
+1. Determine key areas for improvement.
 What works right now?
 What doesn't?
-Create unit tests
+2. Create unit tests
-Plan the new class
+3. Plan the new class
-Implement the class and update game state
+4. Implement the class and update game state
-Verify the work against the unit tests
+5. Verify the work against the unit tests